Businesses chafe in Leicester as UK city faces new lockdown

 “I opened my shop last week for the first time and saw an instant increase in orders and now I worry this change will go back to no orders,” said James West, who runs a design and printing company in Thurmaston, just outside Leicester.

-The U.K.’s official death coronavirus death toll stands at 43,659, the worst in Europe and the third-highest in the world after the United States and Brazil.
-But the country’s infection rate has been falling and Britain is gradually easing lockdown restrictions that were imposed in March.
+The U.K.’s official death coronavirus death toll stands at 43,659, the highest in Europe and the third-highest in the world after the United States and Brazil.
+But the country’s infection rate has been falling and Britain is gradually easing lockdown restrictions imposed in March.

+“We haven’t got the armament or the tools with which we are going to control it and identify it at an early stage,” he told The Associated Press.

+Without those tools, what happened in Leicester can happen anywhere, he added.

-The city has a large South Asian community who often live in multi-generational households that can transmit the virus between family members.
+The city has a large south Asian community who often live in multi-generational households that can transmit the virus between family members.
 Britain’s ethnic minority communities have been hit especially hard in the pandemic.

-There was also confusion about the borders of Leicester’s new lockdown area.

-“As yet the government has not announced what it accepts to be the boundary of this lockdown, so policing it is going to be something of a challenge until we know what the area is to be policed,” said Leicester Mayor Peter Soulsby.
+But Pankhania said it was too early to know whether the outbreak was linked in this case to race or other factors.

+“I don’t think there is anything peculiar about Leicester,″ he said.
+“Time will tell.
+But it will happen in any large city with a lot of people and a lot of people circulating.″

 Follow AP coverage of the pandemic at https://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak